ATLANTA NATURALIZATION LAWYERS

 What are my next steps?

-Anyone contemplating applying for naturalization should speak with a competent and knowledgeable immigration attorney.
+Anyone contemplating applying for naturalization should speak with a competent and knowledgeable immigration and citizenship attorney.
 This is the only way to ensure that the applicant for naturalization doesn’t waste the substantial filing fee or is placed in removal proceedings.

 For more information, contact the immigration and naturalization attorneys of Antonini & Cohen today or call us at 404-850-9394.